Glenn C. Yiu, M.D., Ph.D.

-Dr. Yiu is a vitreoretinal specialist at the UC Davis Eye Center.
-He received his medical training at Harvard Medical School, where his graduate research explored molecular mechanisms of nervous system regeneration and earned him a dual MD-PhD degree.
-After residency at the Massachusetts Eye & Ear Infirmary, he underwent fellowship training in vitreoretinal surgery at Duke University, where he was also involved in advanced ocular imaging research to study mechanisms of age-related macular degeneration and diabetic retinopathy.
+Dr. Yiu is a board-certified vitreoretinal specialist and surgeon at the UC Davis Eye Center.
+He received his medical training at Harvard Medical School, where his graduate research explored mechanisms of nervous system regeneration and earned him a dual MD-PhD degree.
+After residency at Harvard, he underwent a vitreoretinal surgery fellowship at Duke University, where he also became involved in ocular imaging research to study age-related macular degeneration (AMD) and diabetic retinopathy.

-As a vitreoretinal specialist and surgeon at UC Davis, he specializes in both the medical and surgical management of various retinal diseases, including macular degeneration, diabetic retinopathy, retinal vascular conditions, retinal detachments, retinal degenerations, and macular diseases such as epiretinal membranes and macular holes.
+As a vitreoretinal specialist and surgeon at UC Davis, he specializes in both the medical and surgical management of various retinal diseases, including macular degeneration, diabetic retinopathy, retinal vascular conditions, retinal detachments, and macular diseases such as epiretinal membranes and macular holes.
 He is also a federally-funded clinician-scientist with expertise in AMD, diabetic retinopathy, gene therapy, ocular imaging, and telemedicine.

-Dr. Yiu has also been the recipient of numerous prestigious award including the Ronald G. Michels Foundation Fellowship Award, the Heed Ophthalmic Foundation Fellowship Award, the Retina Society Fellowship Research Award, and the Macula Society Evangelos S. Gragoudas Award.
+Dr. Yiu has received numerous awards including the Ronald G. Michels Fellowship, the Heed Fellowship, the Retina Society Fellowship Research Award, and the Macula Society Evangelos S. Gragoudas Award.
 He is also supported by the National Eye Institute, the BrightFocus Foundation, the E Matilda Ziegler Foundation, the ARVO Foundation, Lions Club International Foundation, the Alcon Research Institute, the CITRIS/Banatao Institute, and the Macula Society.
-In 2016, he was named as one of 21 "Emerging Vision Scientists" by the National Alliance for Eye and Vision Research for his cutting edge research.
+In 2016, he was named as one of 21 "Emerging Vision Scientists" by the National Alliance for Eye and Vision Research for his cutting-edge research.